 Figure 1.
 The U.S. Immigrant Climate generated by State City and County immigration legislation had become increasingly negative since 2005, bottomed in 2012 and has since become positive.
 The rate of change was most intense after 2016.
-(Updated May 2021)
+(Updated October 2024)

 Figure 1.
 The U.S. Immigrant Climate generated by State City and County immigration legislation had become increasingly negative since 2005, bottomed in 2012 and has since become positive.
 The rate of change was most intense after 2016.
-(Updated May 2021)
+(Updated October 2024)

 The ICI scores for the U.S. shown in Figure 1 above capture climates toward immigrants created by legislation enacted at the state, county, and city levels from 2005 to the end of 2020.
 A more negative score denotes a more hostile climate; a more positive score a more hospitable climate.
 The methodology we use to construct the ICI is described below.